 To add designs to painted tires, you can draw freehand, but it can also be easier if you create stencils first.
 Because I was creating an argyle pattern on this tire, I cut out diamond shapes on contact paper to make an adhesive-backed stencil that would stay on the tire as I painted.
 If you are using different colors, create a stencil for each color so the paint colors don't mix.

 For the design details, use acrylic paint that is designed for outdoor use so it will withstand the elements.
 I actually used an outdoor acrylic paint meant to go on terra cotta pots.
 In fact, at my local crafts store, it is stocked by the pots rather than with the other paints.
 (You can also use outdoor latex paint.)
 Using the stencil, move the paintbrush from the outside in so paint does not leak under the stencil.
 And be sure to get the brush into the treads of the tire for maximum paint coverage.

 Paint one or two additional coats of your design to make it opaque.
 If you've already removed the stencils, that's fine, since you can use the first coat as your guide.

 To complete the argyle design, I drew diamond shapes freehand.
 For your own design, you might draw polka dots, hearts, smiley faces or anything you can imagine.

 After painting the main section of the tire where the treads are, add a design element to the walls of the tire.
 It can be as simple as a circle around the painted tire that mimics the tire's grooves.

 Step 9: Make a Tire Swing

-When your tire is painted, display it as a swing that hangs from a tree branch.
-Think safety first by using a rope that is rated for a high weight level, and make sure that the branch is thick and sturdy enough to hold the weight of someone swinging from it (because you know you're going to be the first one on there!).
+Once you are done, display your painted tire as a swing that hangs from a tree branch.
+Think safety first by using a rope that is rated for a high weight level, and make sure the branch is thick and sturdy enough to hold the weight of someone swinging from it (because you know you're going to be the first one on there!).